Dismantling of fuel theft network in generator group in Guantánamo: What is known?

 A context of extreme blackouts

-In May 2026, the energy crisis forced the distribution of unpasteurized milk due to a lack of fuel for the boilers, and the national electric deficit exceeded 2,100 MW, worsening blackouts throughout the province.
+In May 2026, the energy crisis forced the distribution of unpasteurized milk due to a lack of fuel for the boilers, and the national electricity deficit exceeded 2,100 MW, worsening blackouts throughout the province.

 A widespread phenomenon throughout Cuba